 What I believe to be true at this point in my thinking:

-- Adult males can be classified in the field with a high degree of certainty (given good, close looks in the field) or analysis of high quality photos afterwards.
-Classic adult males showcase an uninterrupted jet black mask (loral region lacking grayish spur or grayish flecking throughout) (Zimmerman 1955); light, silvery-gray upperparts devoid of brownish flecking; unmarked, whitish throat; and average lighter and crisper barring below.
+- Adult males can be classified in the field with a high degree of certainty (given good, close looks in the field) or analysis of high-quality photos afterwards.
+Classic adult males showcase an uninterrupted jet black mask (loral region lacking grayish spur or grayish flecking throughout) (Zimmerman 1955); light, silvery-gray upperparts devoid of brownish flecking; unmarked, whitish throat; and average fainter and crisper barring below.
 Perhaps only adult males can be safely sexed in the field?